Substance Abuse Treatment: Five Benefits Of Substance Use Group Therapy

 What are the different types of addiction therapy groups?

-- Psychoeducational groups
+- Psychoeducational groups.

-- Support groups
+- Support groups.

-- Interpersonal process groups
+- Interpersonal process groups.

-- Skills development groups
+- Skills development groups.

-- Problem-solving groups
+- Problem-solving groups.

 Regardless of the type of group, leaders should promote a safe space to share and allow clients the agency of self-identifying.
-Finding the best type of therapy group for you can help you remain abstinent from substance use.
+Some groups are designed for opioid-dependent patients and may consider specific inclusion criteria to ensure that they receive the best help and support.

 Who should not do group therapy?

 Even when someone can benefit from group therapy, it’s important to be considerate of their specific needs.
 For example, if someone is experiencing a dual diagnosis of substance use disorder and another mental illness, it may be important to find a group therapist who specializes in providing appropriate treatment for both conditions.
+In some situations, participation in a control group within a randomized clinical trial or contingency management may be very important to know the best and most effective way or approach to use.
+Some programs are focused on seeking safety and can offer help and support.
+It may also be necessary to carefully review a group's inclusion criteria so that it would be right and fit for an individual’s recovery and support.

 - Previous Article